MicrosoftEdge/WebView2Feedback/specs/StartInBackgroundMode.md

   /// Set `CreationPriority` to `COREWEBVIEW2_CREATION_PRIORITY_HIGH` will attempt to
   /// create the WebView2 browser process with high priority.
   /// Default is `COREWEBVIEW2_CREATION_PRIORITY_HIGH`.
-  /// Note that 1)The host app's priority must be at least normal for
+  /// Note that the host app's priority must be at least normal for
   /// `COREWEBVIEW2_CREATION_PRIORITY_HIGH` to be applied.
-Else, the WebView2 browser process
+Otherwise the WebView2 browser
-  /// still get created with normal priority even with `COREWEBVIEW2_CREATION_PRIORITY_HIGH` setting.
+  /// process still get created with normal priority even with `COREWEBVIEW2_CREATION_PRIORITY_HIGH`
-  /// 2)Currently `CreationPriority` only applies to the creation of the WebView2 browser process.
+  /// setting.
+Additionally, currently `CreationPriority` only applies to the creation of the
-  /// `CreationPriority` may be broadened to apply to other parts of WebView2 creation in the future.
+  /// WebView2 browser process. `CreationPriority` may be broadened to apply to other parts of
+  /// WebView2 creation in the future.
   // MSOWNERS: wangsongjin@microsoft.com
   [propput] HRESULT CreationPriority([in] COREWEBVIEW2_CREATION_PRIORITY creationPriority);
 }